systemcarl/weblog/outlines/about-me.md

         - doing empirical research to build educated solutions,
         - or building and sharing the tools.
 - The world isn't yet perfect.
-    - If I can't fix all the problems in the world myself, hopefully I can help others to do the job.
+    - I can't fix all the problems in the world myself, but I can help others to in their work.
-    - I plan to grow old realizing the future the 1960's science-fiction dreamed about, or die trying. --could be a good call back if you mention some examples you like in about me or a journey so far
+    - I will grow old realizing the future the 1960's science-fiction dreamed about, or die trying.

 ### So Long, And Thanks for All the Fish
 - If you made it this far, thank you for reading.
-    - I hate to talk about myself, but I also believe it i important to share experiences.
+    - I hate to talk about myself, but I also believe it is important to share experiences. --why? share knowledge, build community, etc.
     - It is an honor to have anyone read about my work.
     - I hope you found something interesting, and I look forward to sharing more in the future.
-    - If you have any questions, comments, or suggestions, please feel free to [reach out to me].
 - My entire [portfolio] is available online.
     - Most projects are described in detail here in my [portfolio].
     - All the code is available on [my GitHub profile].
+    - If you have any questions, comments, or suggestions, please feel free to [reach out to me].

 #### <a id='thanks-&-follow'></a>Keep in Touch
 - Follow my work [here] or on [GitHub].